Wind4Greg/bbs-demo/README.md

 `npm link ../BBSLibrary`

+After not working on this for a while I used `npm unlink @grottonetworking/bbs-signatures` then `npm link @grottonetworking/bbs-signatures` to get things to update.
+I also ran `npm link` in the main directory of the BBS library project.

 Note that it was important to add the line `"exports": "./lib/BBS.js"` to the `package.json` file of the BBS library that I'm developing.
 This allowed Vite to find it.
 See [article](https://stackoverflow.com/questions/68572936/what-is-the-difference-between-main-and-module-vs-exports-in-package-json)and they reference [node.js: package entry points](https://nodejs.org/api/packages.html#package-entry-points).

 ## Recommended IDE Setup